-In August 2018, GASB issued Statement No. 90, Majority Equity Interests.
-The purpose of this statement is to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-The new standard clarifies the differences between a majority equity interests reported as an investment and majority equity interest reported as a component unit of the governmental entity.
+In August 2018, GASB issued Statement No. 90, Majority Equity Interests an amendment of GASB Statements No. 14 and 61.
+The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
+It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
+This Statement establishes that ownership of a majority equity interest in a legally separate organization results in the government being financially accountable for the legally separate organization and, therefore, the government should report that organization as a component unit.
 The City has not determined what impact, if any, this pronouncement will have on the financial statements.
 Application of this statement is effective for the City's fiscal year ending June 30, 2020.